jjsvenson/jj-svenson-baseball-analytics/index.md

 # Welcome to JJ Svenson's Baseball Analytics Page

 Hi, I'm **JJ Svenson**, a third year Statistics and Data Science major at UCLA with a passion for data analytics.
-Below are the baseball analytics projects that combine my knowledge in statistics and data science with my love my baseball.
+Below are the baseball analytics projects that combine my knowledge in statistics and data science with my love for baseball.
 My goal is to investigate statistics relating to player performance.

 ## My Projects